Radiation therapy is the use of beams of energy to treat tumors.

 This was the standard for many years and is still useful in many situations.
 It focuses two or three X-ray beams on the tumor site.

-This can be focused even more precisely and is good for certain types of tumors, such as craniopharyngiomas, pituitary adenomas, retinoblastomas and other small brain tumors.
+This can focus X-rays even more precisely and is good for certain types of tumors in the head, such as craniopharyngiomas, pituitary adenomas, retinoblastomas and other small brain tumors.
 It helps spare normal brain tissues.
+It can also be used to treat some problems with the blood vessels.
+Sometimes this is called gamma knife therapy.

-Most children who get radiation come for treatment each day Monday through Friday for several weeks.
-The treatment itself takes about 30 to 40 minutes per session.
+Most children who get radiation come for treatment each day, Monday through Friday, for several weeks.
+The treatment itself takes about 5 to 10 minutes per session, but the total time at the center is typically 30 to 90 minutes each day.

 Where Treatment Happens

-Our young patients get their radiation treatment in the Cancer Center at University of Washington Medical Center, which has a pediatric radiation therapy service.
+Most of our young patients get their radiation treatment in the Cancer Center at University of Washington Medical Center, which has a pediatric radiation therapy service.
 Gamma knife therapy is performed at Harborview Medical Center.
+Proton therapy is offered at SCCA Proton Therapy, A ProCure Center, on the campus of Northwest Hospital & Medical Center in north Seattle.

 To keep the beams aimed at the right spot, children must be very still during treatment.
 Most children younger than 5 years of age get anesthesia before each radiation treatment.